Enforcing the Unenforceable

 2) Don’t your employees have better things to do than ‘tweet’ with their friends all day?
 Don’t they know that?

 If you want to encourage your folks to focus on the task at hand, not unlike driving, isn’t a well-understood relationship between their focus, energy and dedication and outcomes that equally benefit your company AND them a better approach?
-Oh wait, that’s a lot harder than issuing a policy or buying some super-duper firewall software…Explore posts in the same categories: communication, Culture, Employee Management, Expectation Setting, Fairness, Hypocrisy, Retention comment below, or link to this permanent URL from your own site.
+Oh wait, that’s a lot harder than issuing a policy or buying some super-duper firewall software…communication, Culture, Employee Management, Expectation Setting, Fairness, Hypocrisy, Retention comment below, or link to this permanent URL from your own site.